 - When beginning to sew a seam, hold onto the tail threads underneath the foot as you sew.
 This will help to feed the fabric through and prevent it from puckering as you being your stitch, or from getting pulled into the throat plate hole on your sewing machine.

 - Place your project to the left of you on the table as you sew, instead of hanging off the table.
-This will help prevent strain on your machine.
+This will help prevent strain on your fabric.

 - If your fabric edge is curling, you can spray it with starch to stabilize the edge.
 For the stitches that I have suggested using, the stretch is built in.
 Therefore do not have to stretch as you sew.

 - On a sewing machine, you can also use a walking foot attachment which will help provide an even feed for the fabric.